pgoq/Latam-ICPC-Library/README.md

 - Place the .cpp file inside the appropriate directory.
 - Add its entry to the directory’s chapter.tex.
-- To add a new directory/section, edit content/las4s.tex and include the directory there.
+- To add a new directory, edit content/las4s.tex and include the directory there.
 - Every directory must contain its own chapter.tex.